-Gross profit - Overall
+Gross profit

-The Group's gross profit for the Year 2012 was approximately RMB326.2 million, representing an increase of approximately RMB106.7 million, or approximately 48.6%, when compared with the Year 2011.
-The gross profit margin of the Group for the Year 2012 decreased from approximately 34.9% for the Year 2011 to 24.1%, primarily due to the dilutive effect as a result of the change in sales mix after consolidating the full year results of the Ausnutria Hyproca Group which has been consolidated into the Group since 17 October 2011 and the impact of the temporary interruption in the production of the Ausnutria Hyproca Group.
+The Group's gross profit for the Year 2013 was approximately RMB471.8 million, representing an increase of approximately RMB145.6 million, or approximately 44.6%, when compared with the Year 2012.
+The gross profit margin of the Group for the Year 2013 increased from approximately 24.1% for the Year 2012 to 28.0%, primarily due to the improvement in the gross profit margin of the Ausnutria Hyproca Group which was adversely affected by the temporary interruption of the production as a result of the delivery of some possible contaminated raw materials by one of the supplement suppliers to the Ausnutria Hyproca Group during the Year 2012; and the increase in proportion of sales contributed by the own branded label business, namely, the Kabrita and the Neolac, which has contributed a higher gross profit margin when compared with the OEM and private label businesses of the Ausnutria Hyproca Group.